eddymj96/AnimalDynamics-Task/README.md

 # AnimalDynamics-Task

+## Installation
+- Tested on Ubuntu 16.04
+- Open a terminal and clone the repo using ```git clone https://github.com/eddymj96/AnimalDynamics-Task```

+Due to the nature of the problem and the assumptions it seems logical to work with arrays/matrices thus ```numpy``` was used.
+Additionally, the graphing and visualisation tool ```matplotlib``` was employed to illustrate the map and paths of the robots.
+Both need to be installed to run the program, this can be done however the user wishes; a quick system-wide installation can be done by simply running ```bash install_script.sh``` in a terminal.

 ## Task 1:
 Given the task of implementing a robot that is to sweep through a 2D map, exploring the entire area whilst avoiding obstacles.
 Starting at one corner of grid and ending another.